See how far your monthly $200 free credit can go

 - How has pricing changed?

 On July 16, 2018, a new pay-as-you-go pricing plan went into effect for Maps, Routes, and Places.
 This new plan gives you more flexibility and control over how you use our APIs: You can use as much or as little as you need and only pay for what you use each month.
 We would also like to highlight that we’ve changed the pricing for our Maps, Routes, and Places products.
-For more information on what’s changing, You can review the API-specific billing changes and the guide to Understanding Billing.
+For more information, you can review Google Maps Platform Billing.
 You can also estimate your monthly bill with the pricing calculator.

 - I'm a Premium Plan customer.
 Is there anything I need to do?